No, the answer has nothing to do with “audacity.”

 Small to medium-sized businesses are avoiding HubSpot but still getting the majority of its popular features by stringing the following applications together with integrations.

-Nutshell CRM instead of Sales Hub allows users to create custom pipelines, manage contacts, send automated and personalized emails, and much more, without breaking the bank.
-Nutshell is a top-rated CRM with a maximum price of $39 per month and integrates with all the main players.
+Nutshell instead of Sales Hub allows users to create custom pipelines, manage contacts, send automated and personalized emails, and much more, without breaking the bank.
+Nutshell is an all-in-one CRM and email marketing platform with a maximum price of $49 per month and integrates with all the main players.

 Unbounce instead of Marketing Hub’s landing page features allows users to create custom landing pages that integrate with their CRM without breaking the bank.
 Unbounce costs $120 per month.